Keep your Joomla site clean for Google

 - Really crappy content: content that should not be there at all.
 I see many sites where this is the case.
-Very often, this concerns the sample data that is automatically installed with Joomla (if you choose to do so).
-People often forget about this or they think that Google will not see it, as there is no menu-link pointing to it: not true!!!.
-The same counts for test-articles or obsolete articles.
+Very often, this concerns the sample data that is automatically installed with Joomla or your template (if you choose to do so).
+People often forget about this or they think that Google will not see it, as there is no menu link pointing to it: not true!!!.
+The same counts for test articles or obsolete articles.

-- In itself relevant content that is useful for users, but that should not go in the Google index: Login-pages, Create-an-account pages, but also pages like your Terms and conditions, etcetera.
-These usually are not the most harmfull ones, but filtering them out could still help.
+- In itself relevant content that is useful for users, but that should not go in the Google index: Login-pages, Create-an-account pages, but also pages like your Terms and Conditions, etcetera.
+These usually are not the most harmful ones, but filtering them out could still help.